 Head and neck injuries commonly precede the onset of migraines.
 How common is this occurrence?
 According to a migraine study in Norway, 82% of males and 70% of females in the study revealed that head or neck trauma occurred before their first migraine.
 Clearly, injuries to the head and neck are related to this neurological condition.
 But why?

 When a person suffers a head or neck injury, one of the most common and overlooked effects is that the atlas (C1 vertebra) becomes misaligned.
 This bone is located at the base of the skull.
 It protects the area where the brainstem meets the spinal cord.
 It also helps to facilitate blood flow to the brain thanks to the vertebral foramen (tiny loops of bone that provide room for the vertebral arteries to pass through).
 How could a misalignment affect vital processes and lead to migraines?

-- Brainstem function – A misalignment of the atlas can put pressure on the brainstem, the vital part of the body it is meant to protect.
+A misalignment of the atlas can put pressure on the brainstem, the vital part of the body that should protect it.
 This region is rich in nerves and plays a vital role in communication throughout the body.
 If pressure builds up or nerves are compressed, pain and other symptoms can result.

 Clearly, this is an important part of the body.
 Why does a misalignment often occur during an injury or accident?
-The atlas is a uniquely shaped bone and helps to provide about 50% of the head’s mobility.
+The atlas is a bone with a unique shape and it helps provide about 50% of the head’s mobility.
 This allows you to look in many different directions, but it also comes with a catch.
 The bone is easily misaligned when subjected to trauma.
 For example, an atlas subluxation may occur during a: